-3. Develop and action plan to address findings
+3. Develop an action plan to address findings

-The risks control, which must be applied to the risks identified, must be prioritised according to the hierarchy of control.
+The risk control, which must be applied to the risks identified, must be prioritised according to the hierarchy of control.
 This will allow for an action plan to be developed.

 The action plan that stems from this must be communicated to all employees and the relevant training, where needed, must be conducted.

-There may be actions which may have to form part of the organisation’s objectives and targets.
+There may be actions that may have to form part of the organisation’s objectives and targets.
 These actions are usually those that require careful planning and inclusion in the organisation’s budget.

 SafetyWallet’s Health and Safety Audit explained

-When considering the diverse and chaotic world that businesses operate in today, and the associated demands, organizations often struggle to juggle productivity and ensuring compliance with OHS requirements.
+When considering the diverse and chaotic world that businesses operate in today, and the associated demands, organizations often struggle to juggle productivity and ensure compliance with OHS requirements.

 SafetyWallet, in partnership with MAKROSAFE and OHS Online, offers organisations with the perfect solution, despite the industry type or the size of the organisation.
 SafetyWallet has become a focal point in South Africa by offering support and assistance to employers in Health and Safety Compliance.

-When subscribing to SafetyWallet, members are subjected to an OHS Audit which will review the member’s current OHS programme and provide the level of compliance that the member has.
+When subscribing to SafetyWallet, members are subjected to an OHS Audit which will review the member’s current OHS program and provide the level of compliance that the member has.

-It also offers a structured path for the continuous and consistent improvement towards Health and Safety Compliance as well as best practice status.
+It also offers a structured path for the continuous and consistent improvement toward Health and Safety Compliance as well as best practice status.